Selby traveller plans councillor 'unhappy to be next door'

 Travellers said a shortage of pitches was a real problem and urged people not to be negative about their community.

-The list of potential sites includes areas across Selby.'Not ideal'
+The list of potential sites includes areas across Selby.

 The council plans to provide either one site roughly the size of two football pitches or two smaller ones.